jasonluther/oscilloscope-mount/README.md

 If you are really lucky, you might be able to put your screws through the enclosure and directly connect it to your VESA mounting plate!

-If so, simply place your VESA plate onto the back of the enclosure and mark the hole locations.
-Or simply measure out the 75×75 mm or 100×100 mm square pattern.
+If so, simply place your VESA plate  or hole pattern onto the back of the enclosure and mark the hole locations.

 Drill holes, fasten the plate on with a bolt and washers, and call it a day!